Here’s a five-point checklist to ensure your savings account is the one for you.

 The AMP Saver Account offers:

-- A great introductory bonus rate for eligible customers and a competitive ongoing standard rate
+- A competitive ongoing standard rate for all customers

 - No minimum deposit

 - Protection under the Government Guarantee for combined deposits up to $250,000 per customer